-The Occupational Therapy Assistant (OTA) is a health professional who uses purposeful activity to enhance functional abilities of individuals limited by physical injury or illness, psychosocial dysfunction, developmental or learning disabilities, poverty and cultural differences or the aging process.
-The OTA works under the supervision of a occupational therapist (OT) and collaborates with others to maximize independence, prevent disability and maintain the health of individuals who require services.
+The Occupational Therapy Assistant (OTA) is a health professional who uses purposeful activity to enhance functional abilities of individuals limited by physical injury or illness, psychosocial dysfunction, developmental or learning disabilities, poverty and cultural differences, or the aging process.
+The OTA works under the supervision of a occupational therapist (OT) and collaborates with others to maximize independence, prevent disability, and maintain the health of individuals who require services.
 Students are trained in the skills and techniques necessary to participate in assessment and treatment in accordance with the occupational therapy plan of care.

-In addition to meeting the general requirements for the college and the Allied Health Sciences programs, applicants to the Occupational Therapy Assistant program must:
+In addition to meeting the general requirements for the college and the Allied Health Sciences programs, applicants to the Occupational Therapy Assistant (OTA) program must:

 The OTA curriculum includes a blend of online and hybrid courses coupled with face-to-face labs.
 All students are required to travel to the Oak Ridge campus one day per week for labs.
 Level I and Level II fieldwork experiences are completed in community-based practice settings.
 Placement decisions are based on factors such as site availability, alignment with program philosophy, and geographic proximity to the student.

 NOTE: All OTA students must complete Level II Fieldwork within 18 months following completion of academic preparation.